The import terminal will commence operation in 2027 as a future-flexible and emission-free facility.

-In addition to extensive calculations and maritime performance tests in the simulator, exercises were carried out with various ship sizes, both for the landside terminal and the FSRU.
-Result: All requirements for safe operation have been fully met.
+In order to guarantee the highest safety standards, extensive calculations were carried out in conjunction with maritime performance tests using various ship sizes in a nautical simulator.
+This was done for both the onshore terminal and the FSRU.
+Result: All requirements for the port’s safe operation have been fully met.

-Today, hydrogen is already being produced on a large scale here, as a by-product thus far.
-The industrial park also has one of the largest electrical substations in Germany, which distributes a large volume of electricity from offshore wind farms in the North Sea.
+Dow already produces hydrogen on site on a large scale.
+The industrial park is also home to one of the largest transformer stations in Germany, which distributes a considerable amount of electricity from the offshore wind farms in the North Sea (380kV grid connection).

-The industrial park in Stade is the perfect site, logistically speaking, conveniently located on the River Elbe, with access to the North Sea and the Port of Hamburg, close to two major motorways and the largest European marshalling rail yard in Maschen.
-Liquefied gas can be distributed via ship, truck and also by rail in the future.
-This enables supply to regions that are not connected to the gas pipeline network.
+Stade Industrial Park is ideally located: it is conveniently situated on the Elbe, with access to the North Sea as well as the Port of Hamburg, and is also close to two motorways and Europe’s largest marshalling yard in Maschen.
+Liquefied gases can be distributed by ship, truck and, in future, also by rail.
+Pipelines provide access to the German gas grid.